CPU Cache and OS Threads

 char padding[60]; // 填满到 64 字节

-};This approach also works, but it is not as elegant as alignas—you need to calculate how many bytes to pad yourself, and the compiler does not guarantee alignment. alignas is the more recommended approach, and its semantics are clearer.
-Regardless of which method you use, the core idea is the same: ensure that independently written concurrent variables are separated by at least 64 bytes so they do not share the same cache line.
+};This approach works, but it is not as elegant as alignas—you must calculate the number of padding bytes yourself, and the compiler does not guarantee alignment. alignas is the recommended approach and has clearer semantics.
+Regardless of the method used, the core idea remains the same: ensure that independently written concurrent variables are separated by at least 64 bytes so they do not share the same cache line.

-OS Thread Model: From User Space to Kernel Space
+OS Thread Models: From User Space to Kernel Space

-Having discussed hardware-level caching, let us move up a layer and see how the operating system implements threads.
+Now that we've covered hardware-level caching, let's move up a layer and see how operating systems implement threads.

-From the operating system's perspective, a thread is the basic unit of CPU scheduling, and a process is the basic unit of resource allocation.
-A process can contain multiple threads that share the same address space, file descriptor table, signal handlers, and other resources, but each thread has its own independent stack, register state, and program counter.
-This design of "sharing most resources but executing independently" makes threads the natural vehicle for implementing concurrency.
+From the operating system's perspective, a thread is the basic unit of CPU scheduling, while a process is the basic unit of resource allocation.
+A process can contain multiple threads.
+These threads share the same address space, file descriptor table, signal handlers, and other resources, but each thread has its own independent stack, register state, and program counter.
+This design of "sharing most resources while executing independently" makes threads the natural vehicle for concurrency.

-The reason threads can run "simultaneously" is that the operating system implements a context switch mechanism: it saves the current thread's register state to memory (specifically, to the Thread Control Block corresponding to this thread), then restores the next thread's register state and jumps to where it left off to continue execution.
-All of this happens in kernel space—the creation, scheduling, and switching of threads are all managed by the kernel.
+Threads can run "simultaneously" because the operating system implements a context switch mechanism: it saves the current thread's register state to memory (specifically, into the Thread Control Block, or TCB, corresponding to that thread), then restores the next thread's register state and jumps to where it left off.
+All of this happens in kernel space—the kernel manages thread creation, scheduling, and switching.

-The operating system maintains a Thread Control Block (TCB) for each thread, which stores the thread's complete state: register snapshot, stack pointer, program counter, scheduling priority, signal mask, and various scheduling-related metadata.
-The TCB itself occupies anywhere from a few hundred bytes to a few KB, and with each thread's default stack space (8 MB on Linux), the baseline overhead of a thread is not insignificant.
-This is also why you cannot casually spawn tens of thousands of threads—the stack space alone would consume dozens of GB of memory.
+The operating system maintains a Thread Control Block (TCB) for each thread, storing the thread's complete state: register snapshots, stack pointer, program counter, scheduling priority, signal mask, and various scheduling-related metadata.
+A TCB itself can occupy anywhere from a few hundred bytes to several kilobytes.
+Combined with the default stack space per thread (8 MB on Linux), the base overhead of a single thread is significant.
+This is why you cannot just spawn tens of thousands of threads—the stack space alone would consume tens of gigabytes of memory.

 The Cost of Context Switching

 Just how expensive is a context switch?
-We can break it down.
-First is the direct cost: saving and restoring general-purpose registers (about 16 on x86-64), floating-point/SIMD registers (the AVX-512 ZMM register set has 32 512-bit registers, and saving them alone involves moving several KB of data), and various system registers.
-This step is usually on the order of a few microseconds.
+Let's break it down.
+First is the direct cost: saving and restoring general-purpose registers (about 16 on x86-64), floating-point/SIMD registers (the AVX-512 ZMM register set has 32 512-bit registers, and saving them alone involves moving several kilobytes of data), and various system registers.
+This step typically takes a few microseconds.

 Then there is the indirect cost, which is often larger than the direct cost.
-After switching to a new thread, the TLB (Translation Lookaside Buffer) caches the virtual-to-physical address mappings of the previous thread, which are mostly invalid for the new thread.
-A TLB miss triggers a page table walk, and each walk requires multiple memory accesses, which is costly.
-Similarly, when the new thread executes, it accesses its own data, which is highly likely not in the current core's cache, leading to a storm of cache misses.
-The performance gap between a cold cache and a hot cache can be tenfold or even a hundredfold.
+When switching to a new thread, the TLB (Translation Lookaside Buffer) caches the virtual-to-physical address mappings of the previous thread, which are mostly invalid for the new thread.
+A TLB miss triggers a page table walk, which accesses memory multiple times and is quite costly.
+Similarly, the new thread will access its own data, which is likely not in the current core's cache, leading to a storm of cache misses.
+The performance difference between a cold cache and a hot cache can be tenfold or even a hundredfold.

-If you are interested in specific numbers, you can use perf stat on Linux to observe the number of context switches, or use a micro-benchmarking tool like context_switch_bench to measure them.
-Empirically, the total cost of a single context switch (direct + indirect) is between a few microseconds and a few tens of microseconds, depending on the hardware and working set size.
-For a compute-intensive loop, if your task granularity is only a few microseconds, the context switch overhead might exceed the actual computation—this is the hardware-level manifestation of the "task granularity too fine" problem mentioned in the previous chapter.
+If you are interested in specific numbers, you can use perf stat on Linux to observe context switch counts, or use micro-benchmark tools like context_switch_bench to measure.
+Empirically, the total cost of a context switch (direct + indirect) ranges from a few microseconds to a few dozen microseconds, depending on the hardware and working set size.
+For a compute-intensive loop, if your task granularity is only a few microseconds, the overhead of context switching might exceed the actual computation—this is the hardware-level manifestation of the "task granularity too fine" issue mentioned in the previous article.

-Linux's thread implementation has an interesting history.
-Early Linux kernels (before 2.4) did not have a native concept of threads—the kernel only understood processes.
-The so-called "threads" were lightweight processes created via the clone() system call: they shared the address space, file descriptor table, and other resources with the parent process, but in the kernel's view, they were still independent scheduling entities.
+The history of thread implementation in Linux is quite interesting.
+Early Linux kernels (before 2.4) had no native concept of threads—the kernel only knew about processes.
+So-called "threads" were lightweight processes created via the clone() system call: they shared the address space and file descriptor table with the parent process, but the kernel still viewed them as independent scheduling entities.
 This design was later standardized as NPTL (Native POSIX Thread Library), which became the default thread implementation starting with Linux 2.6.

-clone() is Linux's lowest-level thread creation primitive.
-You can think of it as a finely controlled version of fork()—fork() creates a brand-new process (copying all resources), while clone() allows you to precisely specify which resources to share with the parent process and which to copy.
-When we call pthread_create(), glibc internally creates a new thread via clone() with a specific set of flags, which specify sharing the address space (CLONE_VM), sharing the file descriptor table (CLONE_FILES), sharing signal handlers (CLONE_SIGHAND), and so on.
+clone() is the lowest-level primitive for thread creation in Linux.
+You can think of it as a finely controlled version of fork()—fork() creates a completely new process (copying all resources), while clone() allows you to specify exactly which resources to share with the parent and which to copy.
+When we call pthread_create(), glibc internally uses clone() with a specific set of flags to create the new thread.
+These flags specify sharing the address space (CLONE_VM), sharing the file descriptor table (CLONE_FILES), sharing signal handlers (CLONE_SIGHAND), and so on.

 You might ask: since each thread is an independent scheduling entity in the kernel, what is the relationship between pthread and std::thread?
-It is actually quite simple—std::thread's implementation on Linux wraps pthread_create(), which in turn wraps the clone() system call.
-So when you write std::thread t(func), the call chain is: std::thread -> pthread_create -> clone -> the kernel creates a new task_struct.
+It's actually quite simple—std::thread on Linux is implemented by wrapping pthread_create(), which in turn wraps the clone() system call.
+So when you write std::thread t(func), the call chain is: std::thread -> pthread_create -> clone -> kernel creates a new task_struct.
 Each layer is a thin wrapper around the next.

 futex: Fast in User Space, Slow in Kernel Space

-Having discussed thread creation, let us talk about thread synchronization.
-The mutex is the most commonly used synchronization primitive, but its implementation has a performance challenge: if the lock is not contested, why make a trip to the kernel at all? futex (fast userspace mutex) was designed to solve this problem.
+Now that we've covered thread creation, let's talk about thread synchronization.
+The mutex is the most commonly used synchronization primitive, but its implementation presents a performance puzzle: if a lock isn't contended, why make a trip to the kernel? futex (fast userspace mutex) was designed to solve this problem.

-The core idea of futex is that the fast path completes in user space, and only the slow path enters the kernel.
-When you try to acquire a mutex, glibc's implementation first performs an atomic operation in user space (usually compare-and-swap) to attempt to acquire the lock.
-If the lock is free, you get it directly without any system call—this is the fast path, with an overhead of only a few dozen clock cycles.
-If the lock is held by another thread, the slow path is taken: the futex(FUTEX_WAIT) system call is invoked, asking the kernel to suspend this thread until the lock holder wakes it up via futex(FUTEX_WAKE).
+The core idea of futex is fast path in user space, slow path in kernel space.
+When you attempt to acquire a mutex, glibc's implementation first performs an atomic operation (usually compare-and-swap) in user space to try to grab the lock.
+If the lock is free, you get it immediately without any system calls—this is the fast path, costing only a few dozen clock cycles.
+If the lock is held by another thread, you take the slow path: calling the futex(FUTEX_WAIT) system call, which asks the kernel to suspend the thread until the lock holder wakes it up via futex(FUTEX_WAKE).

-This design is very elegant: in the uncontested case, the overhead of a mutex approaches that of a single atomic operation; the cost of a system call is only paid when actual contention occurs.
+This design is ingenious: in the uncontended case, a mutex costs about as much as an atomic operation; you only pay the system call cost when actual contention occurs.
 C++'s std::mutex is implemented based on this mechanism on Linux.
-Once you understand how futex works, you will see why "an uncontested mutex is cheap, but a heavily contested mutex is expensive"—the former is completed entirely in user space, while the latter requires switching back and forth between user space and kernel space every time.
+Once you understand how futex works, you will understand why "uncontended mutexes are cheap, but heavily contended mutexes are expensive"—the former happens entirely in user space, while the latter requires constant switching between user and kernel space.

 Thread Model Comparison: 1:1, M:N, and N:1

-The next question is: what is the mapping relationship between user-space threads and kernel-space threads?
-This is the so-called thread model.
+So, what is the mapping relationship between user threads and kernel threads?
+This is known as the thread model.

-The 1:1 model is the most intuitive—every user-space thread corresponds to one kernel thread.
-Linux's pthread (and std::thread) use this model.
-Its advantage is simplicity: threads can run directly on multiple cores to achieve true parallelism, and blocking operations (like I/O) only block the corresponding kernel thread without affecting other threads.
+The 1:1 model is the most intuitive—every user thread corresponds to one kernel thread.
+Linux's pthread (and std::thread) uses this model.
+Its advantage is simplicity: threads can run directly on multiple cores to achieve true parallelism, and blocking operations (like I/O) only block the corresponding kernel thread without affecting others.
 The disadvantage is that thread creation and switching are expensive (both require entering the kernel), and each kernel thread has its own stack and TCB, limiting the number of threads.

-The N:1 model is the other extreme—multiple user-space threads are all mapped to a single kernel thread.
-Thread creation and scheduling are done entirely in user space (no system calls needed), making them very lightweight and fast to switch.
-But its fatal flaw is that if any user-space thread performs a blocking operation (like reading a file), the entire kernel thread gets stuck, and all user-space threads freeze.
-Moreover, because there is only one kernel thread, these user-space threads can only ever run on one core, with no true parallelism.
-Some early green thread implementations used this model.
+The N:1 model is the other extreme—multiple user threads map to a single kernel thread.
+Thread creation and scheduling happen entirely in user space (no system calls required), making them very lightweight and fast to switch.
+However, its fatal flaw is that if any user thread performs a blocking operation (like reading a file), the entire kernel thread gets stuck, and all user threads stop moving.
+Furthermore, because there is only one kernel thread, these user threads can only ever run on one core, lacking true parallel capability.
+Early "green thread" implementations used this model.

 For C++ programmers, std::thread uses the 1:1 model on all mainstream platforms.
-If you need a large number of lightweight concurrent tasks, std::thread is not a good choice—you should consider a thread pool (a fixed number of worker threads + a task queue) or coroutines (C++20's std::coroutine).
-Thread pools and coroutines are essentially M:N scheduling strategies built on top of the 1:1 model, except that the scheduling logic is controlled by you or by a runtime library.
+If you need a massive number of lightweight concurrent tasks, std::thread is not a good choice—you should consider a thread pool (a fixed number of worker threads + a task queue) or coroutines (C++20's std::coroutine).
+Thread pools and coroutines essentially build M:N scheduling strategies on top of the 1:1 model, though the scheduling logic is controlled by you or the runtime library.

-Which model to choose depends on your specific scenario.
-If you only have a few CPU-intensive tasks that need to run in parallel, just use std::thread directly—the 1:1 model is simple and reliable, with no extra abstraction layer.
+Choosing the right model depends on your specific scenario.
+If you only have a few CPU-intensive tasks to run in parallel, just use std::thread—the 1:1 model is simple, reliable, and has no extra abstraction layers.
 If you need to handle thousands or tens of thousands of concurrent connections or tasks, a thread pool is a more pragmatic choice.
-(We will do some coding in the exercises!)
-And if you are pursuing extremely low task-switching overhead and need millions of concurrent units, you will need to consider coroutines or an M:N runtime like Go's goroutines.
+(We will do some practice on this later!)
+And if you pursue extremely low task switching overhead and need millions of concurrent units, you must consider coroutines or an M:N runtime like Go's goroutines.

-Finally, let us briefly discuss OS thread scheduling.
-This content is very helpful for understanding the behavior of concurrent programs.
+Finally, let's briefly discuss OS thread scheduling, which is very helpful for understanding the behavior of concurrent programs.

-Modern operating systems generally use preemptive scheduling—the OS assigns each thread a time slice (usually a few milliseconds to a few tens of milliseconds).
-When the time slice is used up, it forcibly switches to the next thread, regardless of whether the current thread wants to yield.
-This is different from cooperative scheduling, which requires threads to voluntarily yield the CPU.
-The advantage of preemptive scheduling is that no single thread can monopolize the CPU (at least under normal circumstances); the disadvantage is that context switches happen at moments you cannot predict, which is one of the reasons concurrent bugs are hard to reproduce.
+Modern operating systems universally use preemptive scheduling—the OS allocates a time slice (usually a few milliseconds to a few dozen milliseconds) to each thread.
+When the time slice expires, the OS forcibly switches to the next thread, whether the current thread likes it or not.
+This differs from cooperative scheduling, which requires threads to voluntarily yield the CPU.
+The benefit of preemption is that no single thread can monopolize the CPU (at least under normal circumstances); the downside is that context switches happen at unpredictable moments, which is one of the reasons concurrent bugs are hard to reproduce.

 On Linux, the scheduling policy for normal threads is CFS (Completely Fair Scheduler).
-CFS does not use fixed time slices; instead, it allocates CPU time proportions based on a thread's nice value.
-The nice value ranges from -20 to +19, with a default of 0; lower values mean higher priority and more CPU time (but it is not a strict priority—CFS pursues "fairness" rather than strict priority scheduling).
-You can adjust this with the nice command or the setpriority() system call.
+CFS doesn't use fixed time slices; instead, it allocates CPU time proportions based on a thread's nice value.
+The nice value ranges from -20 to +19, defaulting to 0.
+Lower values mean higher priority and more CPU time (but it's not strict priority—CFS pursues "fairness" rather than strict priority scheduling).
+You can adjust this using the nice command or the setpriority() system call.

 Another useful concept is CPU affinity.
-By default, the OS scheduler can migrate threads between any cores—a thread that ran on core A for 50 ms might be scheduled to run on core B in the next time slice.
-This kind of migration causes the L1/L2 caches to go completely cold.
-If you know that a certain thread has a large working set and cache locality is important, you can use cpu_set_t and sched_setaffinity() to "pin" it to a specific core, preventing the scheduler from migrating it.
-The following code shows the basic usage:
+By default, the OS scheduler can migrate threads between any core—a thread running on core A for 50ms might be scheduled to run on core B in the next time slice.
+This migration causes the L1/L2 caches to go completely cold.
+If you know a thread has a large working set and cache locality is critical, you can use cpu_set_t and sched_setaffinity() to "pin" it to a specific core, preventing the scheduler from migrating it.
+The code below demonstrates basic usage:

 #define _GNU_SOURCE